codeforamerica/connect/README.md

 The origina idea was from a conversation between @alanjosephwilliams and @lippytak, when discussing their ongoing research.
 The ideas of @daguar greatly influence how we percieve the potentail value of the service.
 Further discussion of the idea can be found in the [ideas repo](https://github.com/codeforamerica/health-project-ideas/issues/38).

 This is a project of CFA's Health SpecOps Team.

+### Benefits
+1. Stop wasting your time
+2. Stop wasting your minutes